GuiPimenta-Dev/cdk-serverless-framework/README.md

 All Lambda functions connected to the API Gateway are automatically documented with Swagger.

 To generate the documentation, you need to add an Input data class and an Output data class to your Lambda function, specifying the parameters to be generated.
 If you are using a parameter in the URL (path), you also need to provide a Path data class.

-Please refer to the file `functions/example/main.py` to explore all the available options for creating the documentation correctly.
+Below is a demonstration of the data classes with the supported documentation features.

+    from dataclasses import dataclass
+    from typing import List, Literal, Optional

+    @dataclass
+    class Path:
+        id: str

+    @dataclass
+    class ExampleObject:
+        name: str
+        age: int

+    @dataclass
+    class Input:
+        string_input: str
+        int_input: int
+        float_input: float
+        boolean_input: bool
+        list_input: List[str]
+        object_input: ExampleObject
+        literal_input: Literal["a", "b", "c"]
+        optional_input: Optional[str]

+    @dataclass
+    class Output:
+        message: str

-Below is an example of how the documentation will appear:
+Here is an example of how the documentation will appear:

 <div style="text-align: center;">
 <img src="https://i.imgur.com/vxAT8Tt.jpg" alt="Swagger" width="900" height="500">